EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 ![Banner](/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch/banner.png)

 I recently got pulled into a project for a client that wanted to have a new WordPress website developed for them.
-I’m fairly green when it comes to WordPress development.
-However, I knew what the first step was: set up a development environment with the niceties that I’m used to from my other application development work.
+I'm fairly green when it comes to WordPress development.
+However, I knew what the first step was: set up a development environment with the niceties that I'm used to from my other application development work.
 That is, a development server, interactive debugging, linting and a good editor.

 Another thing that I wanted was not to have to deal with LAMP or WAMP or XAMPP or any of that.
 I wanted a clean, from scratch installation where I knew and controlled everything that was there.
-I’ve got nothing against those packages, but I think that, by setting up everything manually, I'd be able to better learn the technology as I would know exactly how everything is set up under the hood.
+I've got nothing against those packages, but I think that, by setting up everything manually, I'd be able to better learn the technology as I would know exactly how everything is set up under the hood.
 The shortcuts could come later.

-Luckily for me, there aren’t many pieces when it comes to setting up a basic, running development environment for WordPress.
+Luckily for me, there aren't many pieces when it comes to setting up a basic, running development environment for WordPress.
 You only need three things: 1.
 MySQL, 2.
 PHP and 3.
 WordPress itself.
-I also wanted a few other goodies and we’ll get there.
+I also wanted a few other goodies and we'll get there.

-Let’s go through the steps that I took to set all of this up.
+Let's go through the steps that I took to set all of this up.

 ### 1. Setup PHP